umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ### Installation

-The package can be installed into your Umbraco solution from [NuGet](https://www.nuget.org/packages/Umbraco.AuthorizedServices).
+The package should be installed into your Umbraco solution from [NuGet](https://www.nuget.org/packages/Umbraco.AuthorizedServices).

 ### Configuring a Service